 2. Ask for help

 Get a professional diagnosis.
 Depending on the type of pain or injury, consult your doctor, physiotherapist, chiropractor or massage therapist.
+It’d be the most beneficial if you got to the latter, because the health benefits of a massage surpass all others listed.
 Get their okay to carry on with regular exercise or ask for suggestions on how to heal.
 A good therapist should not only help ease the pain but also provide a solution to strengthen any weak areas and prevent further troubles.

 It might also be a good idea to hire a personal trainer, so he or she can observe your form while exercising.
 And yes, we are even talking about walking!
 You would be surprised by how many people don’t walk correctly, causing more harm than good.